World's Most Productive Companies 2025 by Industry

 Industry Details

 The Automotive sector was split by vehicle types (electric, gas-powered, heavy duty) and a wide range of suppliers differentiated by components, like powertrains, interiors, exteriors, electronics, and tires: Electric vehicles; Gas-powered vehicles; Heavy-duty and motorcycles; Aftermarket parts; Electrical and electronics components; Exterior and chassis components; Interiors; Powertrain and transmission; and Tires.
-Sixty-seven companies were included in the Automotive Index.
+Sixty-four companies were included in the Automotive Index.

 Automotive Peer Groups